CODE-at-TACC/summer-2015/parallel/02-simple-graphics.md

 # The Processing Canvas

 The processing canvas sits on a coordinate system.
 When the square was drawn to the canvas we drew it to point (25,25).
 If we were drawing the square on a calculator or a graph, (25,25) would be in the upper-right corner.
-However, (0,0) is the upper-left and (inf,inf) is the lower-right on a processing canvas.
+However, (0,0) is the upper-left and (&infin;,&infin;) is the lower-right on a processing canvas.

 | Graph | Processing |
 |-------|------------|